Pierre Boudehent

 Pierre Boudehent (born 6 February 1998) is a French rugby union player, who currently plays as a centre or a wing for La Rochelle in the Top 14 and the Heineken Champions Cup.

 Early life

 Pierre Boudehent started rugby in Angers, then moved to Nantes in 2013 and finally joined the La Rochelle youth system in 2015.

 International career

 On 7 November 2022, Boudehent was first called by Fabien Galthié to the France national team for the Autumn internationals.

 Personal life

-Boudehent is the younger brother of Paul Boudehent, who also plays at La Rochelle as a flanker.
+Boudehent is the older brother of Paul Boudehent, who also plays at La Rochelle as a flanker.